zesk/build/docs/tools/usage.md

 - `variableName` - Required.
 String.
 Name of variable being tested
 - `variableValue` - Required.
 String.
 Required only in that if it's blank, it fails.
 - `noun` - Optional.
 String.
 Noun used to describe the argument in errors, defaults to `file`

 #### Exit codes

+- `2` - Argument error
+- `0` - Success
+### `usageArgumentDirectoryList` - Validates a value as a directory search list.
+Upon success,

+Validates a value as a directory search list.
+Upon success, outputs the entire list, cleans up any invalid values or trailing characters.

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usageFunction` - Required.
+Function.
+Run if usage fails
+- `variableName` - Required.
+String.
+Name of variable being tested
+- `variableValue` - Required.
+String.
+Required only in that if it's blank, it fails.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `directory list`

+#### Exit codes

+- `2` - Argument error
+- `0` - Success
+### `usageArgumentApplicationDirectoryList` - Validates a value as an application-relative directory search list.
+Upon

+Validates a value as an application-relative directory search list.
+Upon success, outputs the entire list, cleans up any invalid values or trailing characters.

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usageFunction` - Required.
+Function.
+Run if usage fails
+- `variableName` - Required.
+String.
+Name of variable being tested
+- `variableValue` - Required.
+String.
+Required only in that if it's blank, it fails.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `directory list`

+#### Exit codes